 Using spray paint indoors definitely presented some challenges as well.
 The prep needed to be really good to protect everything else in the bathroom.
 I went to town using plastic drop cloths to cover everything in sight around the bathroom sink.
 My husband had removed the faucets for me also.

 Just looking at that yellowish sink makes me cringe!

 Once I had everything barricaded, I read the directions multiple times before attempting this.
-I was really nervous about messing this one up, so I followed the directions to the letter.
+I followed the directions to the letter because I was really nervous about messing this one up.

 Prep and Clean the Sink